arm-developer-tools/windowsperf/wperf/README.md

   0.13%         1  _PyMem_DebugRawFree:python312_d.dll
   0.13%         1  _PyLong_New:python312_d.dll
 ```

+In above example we can see that majority of code executed by CPython's `python_d.exe` executable resides inside `python312_d.dll` DLL.

+Note that in `sampling ....e.e.e.e.e.` progressing printout `.` represents sample payload (of 128 samples)  received from the driver. 'e' represents an unsuccessful attempt to fetch whole sample payload. `wperf` is polling `wperf-driver` awaiting sample payload.

 ### Example 2: sampling of Cpython executable on ARM64 running simple Fibonacci lambda: